-A cardiac arrhythmia, also called cardiac dysrhythmia or heart arrhythmia, is a disturbance in the regular rhythm of the heartbeat.
-Certain types of cardiac arrhythmia are life-threatening and a medical emergency while other types of arrhythmia are not of any major concern.
-Arrhythmia are commonly called heart palpitations by the general population.
-Those who have cardiac arrhythmia should review the herbs listed a few paragraphs below and eliminate those that may be causing increased heart rate.
+A cardiac arrhythmia, also called heart or cardiac dysrhythmia, is a disturbance in the regular rhythm of the heartbeat.
+Certain types of cardiac arrhythmia are life-threatening and a medical emergency while other types are not a major concern.
+Some forms are commonly called heart palpitations by the general population.
+Although certain dietary supplements can be of benefit, others can make it worse.
+Those who have a cardiac arrhythmia should review the herbs listed a few paragraphs below and eliminate those that may be causing increased heart rate.

 prevention or therapy of cardiac arrhythmia.
 I have evaluated some of the